Soham-More/latexgen/README.md

 + file: path to file to make for this chapter
 + base\[optional\]: path to file containing code to use by default

-3. Skip Files: latexgen allows skipping latex files whose path is written in the skipfile, as specified in this setting:
+3. Skip Files\[Optional\]: latexgen allows skipping latex files whose path is written in the skipfile, as specified in this setting:
     ```json
     "pdf.skipfile":"styles/skip.txt"
     ```

-4. Author List: This setting describes the file to write list of contributors and their solved and unsolved questions:
+4. Author List\[Optional\]: This setting describes the file to write list of contributors and their solved and unsolved questions:
     ```json
     "pdf.authorslist":"styles/authors.txt"
     ```

-5. Logging: This settings describes the file to write logging info to.
+5. Logging\[Optional\]: This settings describes the file to write logging info to.
 This can be used to get reasons for which a file was skipped
     ```json
     "pdf.log":"styles/pycompile.log"
     ```